prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 $ cd DonkeySim
 $ python gym-donkeycar/examples/reinforcement_learning/ddqn.py
 ```
-It is possible to start the simulator by passing an argument as well but it's not the most user friendly method, so it has been omitted for the sake of simplicity.
+It is possible to start the simulator by passing an argument as well but it's not the most user-friendly method, so it has been omitted for the sake of simplicity.

-You can expect the car to start moving erratically and resetting to it's initial position everytime it hits something or crosses the lane boundary like so:
+You can expect the car to start moving erratically and resetting to its initial position every time it hits something or crosses the lane boundary like so:

 {{< figure src="/tutorials/MUSHR-DL/RL.gif" width="800" >}}